lijun99/isce2-install/README.md

 If your system doesn't have a complete X11/openmotif development packages

        conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft xorg-libiconv xorg-libxrender xorg-libxau xorg-libxdmcp

+Some apps use `opencv`, but somehow the `conda` method is really slow.
+Try `pip install opencv-python` instead.

 4. Download isce2 for github or prepare your own version